(insulin glargine and lixisenatid) Injection, for Subcutaneous Use

 Titration Of SOLIQUA 100/33

-- After starting with the recommended dosage of SOLIQUA 100/33, based upon prior insulin dose or lixisenatide use [see Important Dosage Information], titrate the dosage upwards or downwards by two to four units (see Table 2) every week based on the patient’s metabolic needs, blood glucose monitoring results, and glycemic control goal until the desired fasting plasma glucose is achieved.
-The dosage of SOLIQUA 100/33 is between 15 to 60 units (see Table 1).
+- After starting with the recommended dosage of SOLIQUA 100/33, [see Recommended Starting Dose], titrate the dosage upwards or downwards by two to four units (see Table 2) every week based on the patient's metabolic needs, blood glucose monitoring results, and glycemic control goal until the desired fasting plasma glucose is achieved.

 - To minimize the risk of hypoglycemia or hyperglycemia, additional titration may be needed with changes in physical activity, meal patterns (i.e., macronutrient content or timing of food intake), or renal or hepatic function; during acute illness; or when used with other medications [see WARNINGS AND PRECAUTIONS and DRUG INTERACTIONS].